robotter-ai/hydration/README.md

 While this repository is fully functional, it serves as a product preview until the Hummingbot Foundation officially merges the code.
 In the meantime, the setup flow demonstrated here, using the Hummingbot Client and Gateway, remains compatible with the latest Hummingbot versions by updating the docker-compose.yml file accordingly.

+We greatly encorage you to read all the code available here and undestand how to setup script, the docker compose, and the python scripts work and what they do.

 ## Instructions

 ### Prerequisites